An Leabhar Breac: History

-It was consulted by Mícheál Ó Cléirigh, brother of the Four Masters, who copied pp. 272–7.
-The book passed into the possession of Éamon Ó Ceallaigh (Co.
-Roscommon) in 1732, then of Dr. John O'Brien by 1768 and finally of Cornelius O'Daly (Mitchelstown, Co.
-Cork).
-The Royal Irish Academy acquired the first volume in 1789, when General Charles Vallancey purchased it for the academy for 3 guineas from Cornelius O'Daly.
+It was consulted by Mícheál Ó Cléirigh, brother of the Four Masters, who copied pages 272–277.
+The book passed into the possession of Éamon Ó Ceallaigh (County Roscommon) in 1732, then of John O'Brien by 1768, and finally of Conchubhar (Bán) Ó Dála (Conchúr Bán Ó Dálaigh or Cornelius O'Daly) (Mitchelstown, County Cork).
+The Royal Irish Academy acquired the first volume in 1789 when General Charles Vallancey purchased it for the academy for three guineas from Cornelius O'Daly.
 O'Daly also owned the second volume, which comprises nine leaves, but was unaware that it belonged to the larger volume.
-In 1789, this volume was acquired by Chevalier O'Gorman, by George Smith of College Green in the next century and by the academy sometime after 1844.
+In 1789, this volume was acquired by Chevalier O'Gorman, by George Smith of College Green in the next century, and by the academy sometime after 1844.
 The manuscript is held in the academy's library in Dublin to this day.

 Description

 The manuscript is of a large size, measuring 40.5 cm x 28 cm, which makes it the largest Irish vellum manuscript to have been written by a single scribe.
 It contains 40 folios, which are written in double columns.
 Capitals are decorated in a simple style, with some letters having been interwoven with zoomorphic patterns and coloured in red, vermilion, yellow and blue.
 There are two drawings, a flower-like diagram on p.
 121 and a drawing of the Crucifixion on p.
 166.